Harmeet-Dhillon/MultithreadLibrary/README.md

 5. No sleep is controlled using Control Variables.
 6. Cache performance-> a deque has fixed memory locations for each state, when different cores hit the cache -they upload it casuing cache bouncing.It can be improved using padding of objects

+## Desing d2 and d3 ##
+These designs are different from design 1.
+Show 15% performance improvement on an average.
+It store dependency in parent state and do not use hash maps.
+It does not have waiting thread and any thread which completes a task would check dependency of other tasks.If any of the child task has dependencies equal to zero - add that into ready queue where it is processed by executors(threads). d2 is completely lock style  and d3 is a trial to make if lockfree.
+However due to atomic contention and cache bouncing d3 does not show much improvement of d2.

+This is a very general work to build understanding and test how each factor effect performance.However there are few clear winners :
+1. Use of Dependency graph inside state of parent saving its children and when parent task removed it will check delete dependency count on children by one.
+2. Fewer mtx & atomic variables takes far less effort to execute than a complex design which provide hardly any improvement.